 The ACUS Chairman is appointed for a five-year term by the President and is confirmed by the Senate.
-The Chairman presides at meetings of the Council and at each ACUS plenary session, where he or she makes a full report concerning the affairs of the Agency since the last preceding plenary session.
-During the absence, incapacity or vacancy of the office, the Vice Chairman serves as Chairman.
+The Chairman presides at meetings of the Council and at each ACUS plenary session, where he or she makes a full report concerning ACUS's affairs since the previous plenary session.
+During the absence, incapacity, or vacancy of the office, the Vice Chairman serves as Chairman.
 The position of Chairman is currently vacant.
 Matthew L. Wiener currently serves as Vice Chairman.